 If you would like to sponsor an individual horse, you will find a link to do so on the horse's individual page.
 More information about sponsorships can be found on our Sponsorship page.

 On average the cost to care for one rescue is between $200 – $250 a month, barring no extreme medical issues are present.
-Your contribution will help us continue to help them.
+Your contributions help us continue to aid our rescues.
 If you would like to make a monetary gift, you can do so below.
 Your generosity, no matter the size, will make a difference in the life of one of our beloved equine family members.
 Your contribution is tax deductible and will go directly to the rehabilitation and care of these amazing creatures.

 Part of rescue involves making assessments of each animal to determine their likeliness to be adopted to a forever home.
 Occasionally our consensus is to provide that forever home to the horse at H.O.P.E.
 Acres.
 The horses that are offered a life-long stay are unique ones who need long term medical care, treatment of life threatening illness, a life of leisure due to age or inability to take a rider because of physical or medical limitations.
 This is part of our commitment to ensure those who have suffered neglect, abuse or tragedy in their lives never again find themselves in harms way, without the care that they need and deserve.
 There is never a guarantee upon intake that these beautiful souls will find a family capable or well-suited to provide this, so our decision to take a rescue includes that forever care when necessary.

 Interested in adoption?
 Visit our adoption page for more information or contact our adoption coordinator by clicking the email link below.

 Interested in sponsorship?
 You can visit our sponsorship page for more details, or click one of the buttons below to make a donation.
 Select any amount, either a one-time gift or a recurring contribution.
 Please remember to specify the name of the horse you've chosen to sponsor in the comments section.
 Thank you!